 a quality measure used to determine knot density in Oriental Rugs.

 The video below is a 'How to' for quick and easy ways to determine the approximate KPSI in Oriental hand knotted rugs.

 The value of an oriental rug is determined by many factors.
 The quality of the yarn used in the various Oriental Rug construction elements (warp, weft, knot) will determine not only its value, but its durability as well.
 If you have any questions concerning the value or durability of any rug you already own or might be planning to purchase, we would be happy to answer any questions you may have.

+You may reach us by phone or text at 607-272-1566.
 We are open from 8 to 5 Monday through Thursday, closing at 4:30 on Fridays.
-We are also open from 10 to 1 on the 1st and 3rd Saturdays of each month.
+We are also open each Saturday of the month from 10 to 1.
 Please leave a message if we are closed.
 You can also contact us on the web, by email, and on Facebook.
 Let us answer your questions with our over 100 years of combined knowledge.

 4 Step Guide to Quality in Oriental Rugs